isc-projects/isc-dnssec-guide/doc/advanced-discussions.rst

    size of the DNSKEY RRset is increased.

 2. *Double-DS*: Publish the new DS record.
 After waiting for this change to propagate into caches, change the KSK.
-After a further interval during which the old DNSKEY RRset expires from caches, remove the old DS record.
+After a further TTL interval during which the old DNSKEY RRset expires from caches, remove the old DS record.